emdaniels/what-the-classics-know-of-blue/README.md

 What The Classics Know Of Blue
 ==============================

-I was quite curious after reading an article on Business Insider that stated that we couldn't see the color blue until modern times, which was 'proven' by the analysis done in 1858 by a scholar named William Gladstone.
+I was quite curious after reading on Business Insider (link below) that stated that we couldn't see the color blue until modern times, which was proven by the analysis done in 1858 by a scholar named William Gladstone.

-Gladstone decided to count the color references in Homer's Odyssey and in other ancient Greek texts and concluded that 'blue' wasn't mentioned.
+To paraphrase, Gladstone decided to count the color references in Homer's Odyssey and in other ancient Greek texts and concluded that 'blue' wasn't mentioned.
 This analysis was followed up by a philologist named Lazarus Geiger, who studied Icelandic sagas, the Koran, ancient Chinese stories, and the Bible who also ultimately concluded that there was no mention of 'blue'.

-Fascinated by this, I decided to write a program to analyze the texts these scholars had chosen, along with other books deemed by western civilization to be classic pieces of literature to see if this really was true.
-Turns out, no- it's not.
-Both Gladstone and Geiger should have found several references to the color blue in these texts.
-Too bad they didn't have access to the tools we have today for deeper analysis and study.
+Fascinated by this, I decided to write a program to analyze the texts these scholars had chosen.
+Since there were no sources listed of the texts used, I made use of the texts available from Project Gutenberg, along with other books deemed by western civilization to be classic pieces of literature to see if this really was true.

-What is even more unfortunate is that the author of the article didn't check to see if this was actually this case before writing this piece.
+Since it is also not stated if these scholars analyzed the texts written in the original language, I made do with what was available.
+Given the source texts that were used, it turns out that both Gladstone and Geiger should have found several references to the color blue.

-Always check your sources.
+It would have been appreciated if the author of the piece had included sources so that a deeper analysis could have taken place.